amikunov/Large-Object-Heap-Fix-For-.NET-String-Builder/README.md

 }
 ```

+## Performance

-*Note that in order to reduce performance impact we could use bigger chunks for allocation, say five times MaxChunkSize.*
+Currently, we check against *MaxChunkSize* and then call *Append(...)* at least *(value.Length / MaxChunkSize)* times.
+In order to reduce performance impact we can use bigger chunks for allocation, say five times *MaxChunkSize.*